 When I was in grad school, I had an addiction… to the Indian buffet around the corner.
 For a mere $5.95, I could fill my plate with piles of delicious, comforting Indian food that suited both my taste buds and my impoverished student budget.
-For years after, I tried to recreate the satisfaction of their creamed spinach dish dotted with Indian cheese (my personal favorite), and finally, I think I’ve come close.
+For years after, I tried to recreate the satisfaction of their Indian creamed spinach dish dotted with Indian cheese (my personal favorite).
+Finally, I think I’ve come close.

 Paneer is a firm Indian cheese (similar to Greek Halloumi) which can be purchased at specialty Indian stores, and is increasingly more available at Trader Joe’s and Whole Foods.
 I would love to find a grass fed version of this cheese, or make it myself with the cheese making kits you can find on my resource page (but cheese is another post for another day.)
 If you don’t have paneer or are avoiding dairy, you could substitute the cheese with cubed potatoes, making Saag Aloo instead.